Skip to content

 Real-World Development Tasks These Agents Crush

-That 100k+ LOC behemoth with circular deps and tech debt?
-Claude Code and Cursor tag-team it like pros.
+For very large codebases (100k+ LOC), agentic tools can assist with mapping and PR suggestions; however, expect increased iteration, context-chunking, and manual verification.
 Claude maps the tree-of-thoughts plan (subtasks: dep graph, modular slices, type injections), Cursor executes parallel edits via Composer mode.

 TaskBest AgentsTime SavedKey Win